androzes/TeleDirectProj/README.md

 # TeleDirectProj

-Refer to Setup Instructions/ for installation.
+Refer to /Setup Instructions/ for installation.